jwoolbright23/testing-hugo-deploy/content/learning/aws/_index.md

 ## Description

-After completing the Linux module the next building block will be AWS.
+After completing the Linux module the next building block for learners will be AWS.
 The focus of the module will be the following:

 1. EC2 Instances
 1. RDS